flodlc/pg-mate/README.md

    */
   getClient?: () => Promise<any>;
   /**
+   * Should not be modified except for very specific reasons.
-   * Default: "migrations"
+   * Default: __dirname
    */
-  migrationDir?: string;
+  migrationDir: string;
   /**
    * Must be the migrations import (required)
    */